City-of-Melbourne/govcore/research/govcore-basic-operations.md

 So let's assume ids will be a hash of the contents.
 We will discuss how to do that later.

-Adding more detail...

-our create function has these responsibilities:
+Our create function has these responsibilities:

 1. decide in what bucket to store the doc
 2. generate id by hashing the doc
 3. add metadata: id, timestamps, etc
 4. store the doc

-in pseudocode
+in pseudocode:

     create(doc)
         id      = hash_function(doc)